-These applications enable the necessary phase shift and represent a significant market opportunity for a range of organizations, both private and public.
+These applications enable the necessary phase shift and represent a significant SOUL CHANGE opportunity for a range of organizations, both private and public.

 Douglass Decentralized OS and Devices have been developed from the ground up with the intention of bringing Martin Luther King’s “Beloved Community” into reality.

 To support this social mission, we have created the Beloved Community License, which states that any software or hardware developed for the Douglass platform will not support violence, surveillance, and incarceration.

 The BCL sets the stage for a new relationship of technology and business to society.
 People will see Douglass and the BCL as symbols for actively making the world a better place.

 For more information contact: email@example.com